MainulDip/iOS-study/apps-mixed-uikit-swiftui/Combine-Reactive-Framework-All-About/README.md

 ```

 ### `RunLoop.main` vs `DispatchQueue.main`:
-The scheduler `DispatchQueue.main` will be executed immediately, but `RunLoop.main` is not guaranteed for immediate execution.
+The scheduler `DispatchQueue.main` will be executed immediately, but `RunLoop.main` is not guaranteed for immediate execution (usually after user-interaction finished, ie, scrolling).

 RunLoop manage input operations for the user, such as touches or scrolling for an application.The RunLoop.main uses several modes and switches to a non-default mode when user interaction occurs.
 However, RunLoop.main as a Combine scheduler only executes when the default mode is active.